 Q: How do I pay for items at an auction of business assets or a liquidation sale?

-A: Many auction companies will not take checks and/or credit cards; this means cash or cashiers check only…be prepared!
+A: Many auction companies will not take checks and/or credit cards; only cash or cashiers check…be prepared!
 Deposits may be required to obtain a bidder’s paddle, or simply upon the award of a bid.
 Either way, you will most likely be responsible to leave a deposit for your purchases on the day of the auction.
-Full payment is always required before purchases can be picked-up.
-Full payment is to be made at the conclusion of the auction, even if you do not intend on picking up your purchases for several days.
+Full payment is required at the conclusion of the auction, even if you do not intend on picking up your purchases for several days.

 Q: How is the auction sale organized?

-A: Some sales (typically art, antiques or collectible auctions) take place in a theater style format – bidders sit and bid based on a catalog of items.
-Other sales (typically business equipment) are conducted using a walk through format – bidders follow the order of the sale throughout the auction facility, walking from lot to lot.
-As walk through sales can be more exhausting than theater style sales, it’s always nice to be prepared.
+A: Some sales (typically art, antiques, or collectible auctions) take place in a theater-style format, where bidders sit and bid based on a catalog of items.
+Other sales (typically business equipment) are conducted using a walk-through format, where bidders follow the order of the sale throughout the auction facility, walking from lot to lot.
+As walk-through sales can be more exhausting than theater style sales, it’s always nice to be prepared.

 Q: Do I need to register before bidding?